Cover Reveal Coming Soon

 Carol M. Cram is the award-winning author of the Women in the Arts Trilogy (The Towers of Tuscany, A Woman of Note, and The Muse of Fire), the contemporary novel Love Among the Recipes (which received a Publishers Weekly Starred Review), and her forthcoming historical novel The Choir.
 She also hosts the Art In Fiction Podcast, where she interviews authors who write novels inspired by the arts, and writes a travel blog called The Artsy Traveler.

 Before becoming a full-time novelist, podcaster, and blogger, Carol authored over sixty bestselling textbooks in computer applications and business communications for Cengage Learning and Houghton Mifflin.
 She holds an MA in Drama and an MBA, and taught for many years on the faculty at Capilano University.
-She lives on Bowen Island near Vancouver, Canada with her husband, painter Gregg Simpson.
+She lives on Bowen Island near Vancouver, Canada with her husband, visual artist Gregg Simpson.